AI4Finance-Foundation/FinRL-Tutorials/README.md

 ## Step 9: Training model and Testing

-If you only want to train the model run this
+To train the model, run this
 ```bash
 python -m baselines.run --alg=ddpg --env=RLStock-v0 --network=mlp --num_timesteps=1e4
 ```

-If you also want to see the testing/trading result
+To see the testing/trading result, run this
 ```bash
 python -m baselines.run --alg=ddpg --env=RLStock-v0 --network=mlp --num_timesteps=2e4 --play
 ```

-Your result image is in the baseline folder.
+The result images are under the baseline folder.

-You can tune the hyperparameter num_timesteps to better train the model, note that if this number is too high, then you will face an overfitting problem, if it's too low, then you will face an underfitting problem.
+(You can tune the hyperparameter num_timesteps to better train the model, note that if this number is too high, then you will face an overfitting problem, if it's too low, then you will face an underfitting problem.)

 Compare to our result: